Last updated on September 3rd, 2024 at 08:42 am

 Tofu and edamame both originate from soybeans.
 Edamame (Tofu) is a plant-based protein made from soybeans, making it dairy-free, gluten-free, cholesterol-free, and vegan.
 It is popular with people who have specialized diets such as those needing to avoid dairy or have certain food allergies.
 It can be used as an ingredient in many recipes, as well as cooked into a variety of dishes such as stir-fry and soups.
 Edamame is green soybeans that can be boiled or steamed and served as a snack or side dish.
 They are high in plant proteins, minerals, and vitamins, making them an excellent source of nutrition.

 Green vegetables offer more than just vitamins and minerals.
-Foods like spinach, Brussels sprouts, and green peas all contain decent levels of protein to balance out your plate
+Foods like spinach, Brussels sprouts, and green peas all contain decent protein levels to balance your plate.

 Legumes are the budget-friendly base of many plant-based dishes.
 The category of legumes contains beans and lentils, both powerhouses when it comes to planting protein.